eclipse-iceoryx/iceoryx/doc/design/status_port.md

 ```

 However, it would need the full 64-bit and which is not needed when managing
 just two chunks.
-Hence an `abaCounter` would need to be stored in a separate
+Hence, an `abaCounter` would need to be stored in a separate
 `std::atomic` variable.
+This would not work in for 64 bit systems, since we need
+to load both values in single atomic operation.
+Therefore this is not a viable alternative.

 #### Omit `ServiceDescription` and discovery